lightswitch05/hosts/.github/ISSUE_TEMPLATE.md

 **Got something to say?**

-I apprecite feedback on this project - both positive and negative.
+I appreciate feedback on this project - both positive and negative.
 Regardless of the nature of the comment, keep it respectful.
-I really don't want to create a 'code of conduct', but if you need some guidlines on your expected behavior, checkout this 'Hey Friend' song first https://vimeo.com/338708688
+I really don't want to create a 'code of conduct', but if you need some guidelines on your expected behavior, checkout this 'Hey Friend' song first https://vimeo.com/338708688

 **False positive?**